Note: Installation instructions for a specific operation system are boxed

 This is a detailed process, so follow the instructions carefully.
 You should only have to do this once.

-If you have difficulties with the install process, contact a Lab Instructor or an IA during a lab.
-The Lab instructors are:
+If you have difficulties with the install process, contact a Lab Instructor or an IA during a lab or during a Help Session.

 Eclipse is a Java program and therefore requires Java to run.
 Your operating system must have a copy of the Java SE JDK (Java Development Kit) on your system in order to run Eclipse.
 Eclipse 2022-06 (the latest version as of this writing) requires a Java JDK of version 11 or later.